Bootstrap Arch Linux by chroot

 ln -sf /usr/share/zoneinfo/Europe/Paris /etc/localtime

-pacman -S networkmanager networkmanager-openvpn nftables unbound
+pacman -S --needed networkmanager networkmanager-openvpn nftables unbound

 Uncomment your used or prefered languages here, some recommande en_US, I never use it, it's still works fine, and then generate the locales: